 • ΣEDD (LE) is the sum of the effective degree days over the reading period during the winter period.

-The Network Operator must use the latest available effective degree days published by AEMO under clause 2.8.4(a) of these Procedures.
+The Network Operator must use the latest available effective degree days published by AEMO.
 Where the effective degree day for a reading period for a day is not available, the Network Operator must use the effective degree day for the previous day.

 Type 2 Estimation Methodology